-- Qualify for and use either a Frank O’Bannon (IHEA) or a 21st Century scholarship in 18-19.
+- Qualify for and use either a Frank O’Bannon (IHEA) or a 21st Century scholarship during the academic year.

-- Earn at least 30 credit hours in the current 18-19 year without the aid of the Credit Bank.
+- Earn at least 30 credit hours in the current academic year without the aid of the Credit Bank.

 - ‘Opt in’ to use Fast Track by completing a simple application in ScholarTrack and select either the ‘half-time’ award or the ‘full-time’ award option.